2026 Best Instagrammable photo spot in Prague, Czechia

 Best time to visit Prague

 Spring — the city comes alive as gardens bloom and café terraces reopen.
-Comfortable walking temperatures, manageable crowds, and soft light make this the sweet spot for first-time visitors.
+Comfortable walking temperatures, manageable crowds, and soft light make spring the strongest season for first-time visitors.
 The castle gardens and Petřín Hill are at their best.
 Expect occasional rain showers — layers and a light jacket cover it.

 Summer — warm days and long evenings, but peak tourist season means the busiest crowds on Charles Bridge and at the castle.
 Beer gardens are in full swing and outdoor concerts fill the parks.
 Good for friends and families, but the main attractions feel significantly more crowded.
 Arrive at popular sites early or late to avoid the worst of it.